AlexWatson1212/embracing-authenticity/_pages/self-discovery.md

       <ul class="accordion-list">
         <li class="accordion-item">
           <button class="accordion-button">
-            Awareness: noticing sensations before labeling them
+            Start with the body (not the story)
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
-            Start with the body, not the story: tight chest, heavy eyes, fluttering stomach.
-Sensation first keeps you connected to what’s real instead of what’s rehearsed.
+            Start with sensation: tight chest, heavy eyes, clenched jaw, fluttering stomach.
+            When you start with the story, you often spiral.
+When you start with the body, you stay present.
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            Allowing: letting emotions move without fixing them
+            Letting feelings move without fixing them
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
             Feelings are waves.
 If you stop bracing, they crest and pass.
             Allowing doesn’t mean liking — it means not fighting what’s already here.
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            Expression: crying, movement, words, art
+            Expression without performance
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
-            Expression helps energy move.
-Cry, breathe, shake, journal, draw, sing.
-Think less about doing it “right” and more about letting the feeling have a path out.
+            Cry if you need to.
+Move.
+Write two honest sentences.
+Sit quietly.
+            Expression doesn’t have to be pretty.
+It just needs to be real.
           </div>
         </li>

         <li class="accordion-item">
           <button class="accordion-button">
-            Integration: making meaning gently, without overanalysis
+            Meaning without overanalysis
             <span class="accordion-arrow">▶</span>
           </button>
           <div class="accordion-content">
-            After the wave, ask simple questions: “What was that about?
-What do I need?”
-Meaning arrives easier once the charge is smaller.
+            After the wave, ask one simple question: “What do I need?”
+            You don’t need a perfect explanation.
+You need a kind response.
           </div>
         </li>
       </ul>